-Our new Integrated Petroleum System will be a robust and integrated solution which supports a workflow performance based technical and operations of tenure administration and geo-enabled business functions for resource related stewardship. iPS will be a welcomed and essential tool in support of a new IT Governance and Service Delivery model enabling Government to competitively manage their oil and gas resources.
+Our upcoming Integrated Petroleum System (iPS) is designed as a robust solution, seamlessly integrating technical and operational workflows for tenure administration and geo-enabled business functions in resource-related stewardship. iPS will play a crucial role in our new IT Governance and Service Delivery model, empowering the government to competitively manage oil and gas resources

 Current oil and gas resource stewardship issues and opportunities – how to do more for less

 Currently most jurisdictions are faced with similar issues and opportunities regarding timely and cost effective resource stewardship, such as:

 - The equitable administration and management of the issuance and maintenance of oil and gas tenure information and rights, such as licence extension and lease continuation